- 1 Top 5 Best Stainless Steel Cookware Compared

 WHY WE LIKE IT: If you’re looking for exra-affordable, yet still extra-durable stainless steel cookware, then consider the T-fal C836SD Ultimate set.
 With a 3-layer design and clear lids, you get premium cookware at a budget price.

 Finding high-quality stainless steel cookware at budget pricing can be difficult.
-Sets under $200 often aren’t long lasting or don’t distribute heat evenly during cooking.
+Cookware sets under $200 often aren’t long lasting or don’t distribute heat evenly during cooking, and aren’t the best value for your money.
 You won’t run into any of these problems with the T-fal set We were surprised at how well these pots and pans cooked, due to their extra-thick based made with aluminum, copper and stainless steel.
 The handles overheating a bit too much for comfort was a small price to pay for the impressively even heat distribution.
+The tempered glass lids are great as they trap in heat and moisture with a vented hole to let out a little steam to maintain visibility, and this cookware set is oven safe up to 500 degrees Fahrenheit.

 One of the downsides to the T-fal set’s design is how difficult they can be to clean at times, even in spite of its ability to prevent food from sticking to the bottom of the pan (see our best non stick pans list for better options).
 The handle design allows for food build up, especially around the area where the handle connects to the pan.
 However, these are dishwasher safe, so the cleaning problem can be alleviated somewhat.
 Overall, if you’re looking for a reliable stainless steel cookware set, the T-fal C836SD isn’t a bad choice whatsoever.